MOHDDANISHKHAN06/ASL/README.md

 While focused on static gestures, this groundwork facilitates further exploration into dynamic gesture recognition, broadening the application scope of ASL recognition technologies.

 ---

-For more information, contributions, or inquiries, please contact [Author Name](mailto:e-mail@e-mail.com).